 Developed by Stoic, the Banner Saga is a truly visually stunning game: it has amazing drawn visuals that remind me of older animated movies in the best way.
 The music and the turn-based combat are all on point.
 It received $723,886 and was released in January 2014 on PC.

 Possibly my absolute favorite of the bunch is the dungeon crawling gem Darkest Dungeon.
 In it, your hand-picked team of ruffians, each different class, needs to traverse the unspeakable depths of dungeons, trying to hold onto your sanity and your life.
 The art style is beautiful, and the gameplay is punishingly addictive and fun.
 It has an H.P.
 Lovecraftian vibe to it, and its online community is great.

-It was thought up by Red Hook Games in 2014, and reached their goal and more, receiving $313,337.
+It was thought up by Red Hook Games in 2014, and reached its goal and more, receiving $313,337.
 It was released in January 2016 and has subsequently been released on iOS, consoles, and more.

 Divinity: Original Sin

 This one is a great RPG from Larian Studios that really brings gamers back to PC gaming’s strong suit—role-playing games.
 In this creative little game, You take on the roles of two-player characters as you make your way through a magical, rich world filled with epic fantasy and dark humor.

 Something that sets it apart from many computer role-playing games is the complex gameplay.
 It emphasizes puzzle-like gameplay and extreme strategy.
-It received nearly $1,000,000 and was released for PC in summer 2014.
+It received nearly $1,000,000 and was released for PC in the summer of 2014.

 Pillars of Eternity